Ready for your winter holiday adventure? See tours

 • Personal expenses

-• Charter flights from Kangerlussuaq to Toronto (can be added for additional cost)
+• *Charter flight from Kangerlussuaq to Toronto can be added to the package

 Contact us for more Information about this tour